 Psych meds side effects / withdrawal symptoms blow!

-There are luckily ways to manage psych meds side effects / withdrawal symptoms 🙂
+There are, luckily, some really effective ways to manage psych meds side effects / withdrawal symptoms 🙂

 I do think there is a place for psychiatric medication, no doubt about that.
 They have helped me get back on track a few times.
 It’s important though not to stay on these meds for longer than you need to.
 They can cause horrendous side effects, and the long term safety of these medications is not yet fully known.
 Withdrawing from medications such as anti depressants, anxiety meds, pain killers, sleeping meds, benzodiazapines, PTSD meds etc can be equally stressful.